Simply Beverages: History

-The company was founded in 2001 by Minute Maid, launching three varieties of "Simply Orange" in the Northeastern United States: "Original", "Original with Calcium" and "Grove Made".
-By 2003, the company expanded to the Southeastern United States and achieved national distribution, adding a fourth variety "Country Stand with Calcium" in 2004.
+The company was founded on July 29, 2001 by Minute Maid, launching three varieties of "Simply Orange" in the Northeastern United States: "Original", "Original with Calcium" and "Grove Made".
+By 2003, the company expanded to the Southeastern United States and achieved national distribution, adding a fourth variety "Country Stand with Calcium", and also "Minute Maid Simply Orange" was introduced in Canada by 2004.

-In 2006, the "Simply" line expanded with the launch of "Simply Lemonade" and "Simply Limeade".
-The Simply Orange Juice Company announced the addition of "Simply Grapefruit" in August 2007 and began shipping to retailers in mid-September.
+In 2006, the "Simply" line expanded with the launch of "Simply Lemonade" and "Simply Limeade", and "Minute Maid Simply Orange" was changed to "Simply Orange" in Canada at the same year.
+The Simply Orange Juice Company announced the addition of "Simply Grapefruit" and "Simply Apple" in August 2007 and began shipping to retailers in mid-September.
 "Simply Orange with Mango" and "Simply Orange with Pineapple" were added in mid-August 2008.
 In February 2009, "Simply Lemonade with Raspberry" became available.
 In January 2012, "Simply Cranberry Cocktail" and "Simply Lemonade with Mango" were released.
+In 2015, the company introduced 3 new flavors: "Simply Fruit Punch", "Simply Tropical", and "Simply Mixed Berry".
 The company introduced "Simply Peach" and "Simply Lemonade with Strawberry" in 2017.
 In 2018, the size of the 59oz bottles was reduced to 52oz to reduce production costs.
 The company also launched the "Simply Light" brand with fewer calories and less sugar in the same year.
+In 2019, the company has introduced called "Simply Watermelon" and "Simply Smoothies", but the Smoothies product has been discontinued 5-6 years later.
+In 2020, "Simply Almond" was introduced.
+Then 1 year later, Simply Oat was released, and these two discontinued 3 years later.
+In June 2022, the company introduced a new product called "Simply Spiked Lemonade".
+In 2023, the company introduced 4 new products called "Simply Mixology", "Simply Pineapple", "Simply Grape", and "Simply Spiked Peach".
+In 2024, "Simply Spiked Limeade", "Simply Strawberry", "Simply Mango", and a limited time product called "Simply Spiked Cranberry" were released, and "Simply Mixed Berry" was discontinued at the same year.

-In 2025, the company launched the "Simply Pop" brand, a line of self-stable, fruit-flavored prebiotic sodas.
+In 2025, Simply Spiked has introduced two new products called "Simply Spiked Tropical" and "Simply Spiked Bold".
+The company launched the "Simply Pop" brand, a line of shelf-stable, fruit-flavored prebiotic sodas.
+Also, "Simply Mixology" and "Simply Spiked Peach" were discontinued, the rest of Simply Orange products were reduced from 52 fl. oz to 46 fl. oz, and the rest of Simply Beverages products were reduced from 89 fl. oz to 76 fl. oz at the same year.

+In March 2026, "Simply Limeade with Cherry" and "Simply Spiked Bolder" were introduced.

+In the upcoming date, the rest of Simply Beverages products are reduced from 52 fl. oz to 46 fl. oz.